Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Experiments

 \textbf{Caltech CameraTrap-20+ (CCT20+)} is a reduced version of CCT20\cite{Beery_2018_ECCV} augmented with privileged information.
 CCT20 is a set of 57,000 images captured at 20 different camera locations and showing 15 different animal classes. \footnote{CCT20 is a subset of the bigger Caltech CameraTrap set with 243,000 images from 140 locations.} Images from 10 camera locations and taken on even days form the training set (13,000 samples).
 There are two different test scenarios.
 The ``Cis" split (15,000 samples) consists of the odd days of the same cameras used for training, to test generalization across time for a fixed set of viewpoints.
 The ``Trans" split (23,000 samples) are images from camera locations not seen during training, to test generalization to new viewpoints.
 As validation data, a single day (3,400 samples) for the Cis scenario, respectively a single location (3,400 samples) for the Trans scenario, is held out from the training data.

 \emph{CCT20+} augments CCT20 with privileged information that we manually annotated for 1,182 images across all species and all cameras of the training set.
 We chose keypoints that have the same semantic meaning across the different species of animals in the dataset: head, left-front-leg, right-front-leg, left-back-leg, right-back-leg, tail and body-center.
-One day of student work was required to write and use a small Python script for keypoint annotation.

 In our experiments, we do not use the sequence information but treat every image independently.
 Moreover, we disregard images with more than one animal species and images without any annotated bounding box (the bounding box is not used in our system, we only use it as an indication that an animal was visible for the human annotator).
 Further details on the dataset annotation and statistics are available in Table~\ref{tab:cct_summary}.